Health & Exercise Sciences

 Minimum 76 units that include

-Bachelor of Arts Major in Health, Exercise, and Sport Sciences Concentration in Health and Exercise Science
+Bachelor of Arts Major in Health and Exercise Sciences Concentration in Health and Exercise Science

 The Health and Exercise Science concentration is scientifically based and human oriented.
-It prepares students for careers and/or further graduate study in health and fitness related areas such as medicine, physical therapy, occupational therapy, nutrition and exercise/work physiology.
+It prepares students for careers and/or further graduate study in health and fitness related areas such as physician assistant, nurse practitioner, medicine, chiropractics, nursing, athletic training, nutrition and exercise/work physiology.
 A primary goal of this concentration is to provide a scholarly environment in classes and laboratories that supports and encourages the application of theoretical concepts.
 Students study and apply principles relevant to the rehabilitation and enhancement of human performance.

-In addition to completing the Health, Exercise and Sport Sciences, Health and Exercise Science students must successfully complete a series of courses within the department and courses drawn from the life and physical sciences.
+In addition to completing the Health and Exercise Sciences, students must successfully complete a series of courses within the department and courses drawn from the life and physical sciences.

 Students must complete a minimum of 120 units with a Pacific cumulative and major/program grade point average of 2.0 in order to earn the bachelor of arts degree with a major in health, exercise and sport sciences with a concentration in health and exercise science.